 Our College House System promotes student success and builds community within the College.
 All veterinary and veterinary technology students are sorted into one of four houses.
 In addition, many faculty and staff employees are members of the houses.

 Each house presents opportunities for mentoring, leadership development, and social support.
 Also, friendly competitions take place throughout the year to add fun and grow college spirit.
 Just like Hogwarts, the houses provide a “home” for members of our community.

 The Creation of the House Mentorship Program

-Veterinary medical and technician programs are rigorous, but they can also be fun with the right support.
+Veterinary medical and nursing programs are rigorous, but they can also be fun with the right support.
 The House System was created at the College in 2017 to promote student success and build community within the College.
-All Doctor of Veterinary Medicine (DVM) and Veterinary Technology Program students are sorted into one of four “houses,” to create opportunities for support, community, and to increase student engagement.
+All Doctor of Veterinary Medicine (DVM) and Veterinary Nursing Program students are sorted into one of four houses to create opportunities for support, community, and to increase student engagement.

 The House System has become well-established since its creation and now, in year two, we have an opportunity to intentionally weave in a mentorship component—a plan we’ve had since the House System’s initial creation.
 The House Mentorship Program was inspired by the incredible opportunity to unify faculty, students, and alumni at the College by placing DVM and veterinary technology students from each house with mentors from the start of their education.

 The Program will be largely managed by House faculty and lead students with support from the Office of Admissions, Student Life, and Inclusivity.
 Members of the Program work to support learners through social and professional integration and development.